 Some people even would like to open a German bank account from abroad.
 Maybe you are planning to move to Germany or just want to open an account while living abroad.

-Banks like Bunq, DKB, ComDirect, N26 and Revolut will open a bank account for EU citizens living outside of Germany.
-Where Bunq and Revolut aren’t German banks but operate in Germany and their bank accounts are completely comparable with a German one.
+Banks like DKB, N26, and Revolut will open bank accounts for EU citizens living outside of Germany.
+Revolut isn’t a German bank but operates in Germany, and its bank account is entirely comparable to a German one.

-To confirm your identity, an applicant will need to go through the normal verification process as usual, by using PostIdent or VideoIdent methods.
+This bank opens accounts via VideoIdent for people in the EU, including Germany and Austria.
+To confirm your identity, an applicant will need to go through the standard verification process using PostIdent or VideoIdent methods.

 Other methods of identity verification while abroad

-If you don’t have access either to PostIdent or VideoIdent verification processes, you can also have a local bank or a lawyer (or a notary, certified accountant, or tax adviser) to verify your identity.
+If you don’t have access to either PostIdent or VideoIdent verification processes, you can also have a local bank or a lawyer (or a notary, certified accountant, or tax adviser) verify your identity.